 Modern open-source data lake platform accelerating innovation across data science, data engineering, and business analytics through collaborative workspaces.
 Databricks can be understood as a fully managed Apache Spark service with computing and storage layers.
 Which can be effortlessly scaled depending on the needs.
 Let’s take a closer look at Delta Lake on Databricks.

-The computational part includes such features and services as integration with external data sources and BI tools, ML lifecycle management tools integration, and common workspaces for data exploration, data engineering, and job scheduling.
+The computational part includes such features and services as integration with external data sources and BI tools, ML lifecycle management tools integration.
+Common workspaces for data exploration, data engineering, and job scheduling.
 Storage functionality includes Delta Lake on which we’ll focus today in this article.
-In this way, Databricks includes everything to build together all the data from a wide variety of sources and drive business outcomes out of it.
+In this way, Data Lake on Databricks includes everything to build together all the data from a wide variety of sources and drive business outcomes out of it.

 Delta Lake technology can be highly beneficial for companies operating in different industries.
 Try data science consulting to find out how your business can take advantage of it.

 Delta Lake Features

 Among common issues traditional data lake has are: